7 17 Credit Union Park

-7 17 Credit Union Park (formerly Canal Park) is a baseball stadium in Akron, Ohio, United States, and the home of the Akron RubberDucks of the Eastern League, the Double-A minor-league affiliate of the Cleveland Guardians.
+7 17 Credit Union Park is a baseball stadium in Akron, Ohio, United States, that is the home field of the Akron RubberDucks of the Eastern League, the Double-A minor-league affiliate of the Cleveland Guardians.
 Opened in 1997, the stadium was designed by Populous—then known as HOK Sport—the same architectural firm responsible for the Guardians' Progressive Field, which had opened three years earlier.
-The ballpark is named for its location adjacent to the Ohio and Erie Canal, which runs behind the left-field wall.
+Spearheaded by then-Akron mayor Don Plusquellic, the ballpark was part of redevelopment project designed to entice the RubberDucks franchise, then known as the Canton–Akron Indians, to relocate to Akron from Canton, Ohio, where they played at Thurman Munson Memorial Stadium.

-Spearheaded by then-Akron mayor Don Plusquellic, the project replaced Thurman Munson Memorial Stadium in Canton, Ohio, where the Canton–Akron Indians played before relocating to Akron and rebranding as the Aeros.
-7 17 Credit Union Park originally seated 8,500 spectators, although renovations in 2014 reduced the official capacity to 7,630.
-The ballpark name is scheduled to change to 7 17 Credit Union Park for the 2026 season.
+The ballpark was known as Canal Park from its opening through the 2025 season for its location adjacent to the Ohio and Erie Canal, which runs behind the left-field wall.
+A naming rights deal with 7 17 Credit Union, based in Warren, Ohio, was announced after the 2025 season.
+7 17 Credit Union Park has an official capacity of 7,630 people, the result of a 2014 renovation project that reduced seating capacity from its original 8,500.

 History

 Planning

 In anticipation of relocating a team to the region, Mike Agganis, then owner of the Vermont Reds in Burlington, Vermont, approached former City of Akron Mayor Don Plusquellic in 1987 about building a baseball stadium in downtown Akron, Ohio.
 While plans did not materialize, and Agganis found a home at Thurman Munson Memorial Stadium in Canton, Ohio, Plusquellic shared that vision of a downtown baseball stadium and viewed a stadium as a way to revitalize an area void of entertainment venues.

 In the early-1990's, Plusquellic, who served as Mayor from 1987–2015, made it a priority to bring a stadium to downtown Akron.
 Plusquellic chose a 8.2 acre site situated between South Main Street and the Ohio and Erie Canal, with several buildings across 11 parcels that required demolition.
 On November 22, 1994, a deal was reached with Agganis for a $20 million, 8,500 seat stadium, with Agganis contributing $1.5 million in private funds.
 Plusquellic spent time visiting other cities with downtown stadiums built of brick, which was a priority in design for him.
+Anthony Manna of Signet LLC is also credited with helping to bring the stadium to Akron.